USS Kitkun Bay: Battle off Samar

 "Taffy 3" continued harassing the Japanese as they withdrew from the Battle off Samar.
 At 10:15, six TBM-1C Avengers were launched from Kitkun Bay, five of them outfitted with torpedoes, joining four more TBM Avengers to attack the retreating Japanese fleet.
 Proceeding north, one of the TBM Avengers was forced to break off due to mechanical issues.
 The remaining strike force sighted Chikuma, and in the ensuing action, scored two torpedo hits on the Chikuma's portside, severely damaging it.
 Shortly afterwards, Chikuma was finished off by aircraft from Ommaney Bay and Natoma Bay.

 At 10:51, five kamikaze Zeroes were spotted approaching "Taffy 3" from the northwest.
 These planes were part of Yukio Seki's "Shikishima" squadron, which were conducting the first official kamikaze attacks of the war.
 The carriers and their escorts were caught out of position, and by the time concentrated anti-aircraft fire could be brought to bear, the kamikazes were nearly on-top of the formation.
 The first kamikaze to strike set its sights on Kitkun Bay, diving from her port side.
 As it approached the carrier, the kamikaze changed the angle of its dive, aiming directly for Kitkun Bay's island, but at the last second, perhaps due to the incapacitation of the pilot, it streaked just over the island.
-It careened into the port walkway netting, tore through the port catwalk, bringing 15 ft of it along, which detonating its 550 lb bomb onboard, before plunging into the ocean some 25 yds from her port.
+It careened into the port walkway netting, tore through the port catwalk, bringing 15 ft of it along, which detonated its 550 lb bomb on board, before plunging into the ocean some 25 yds from her port side.
 The bomb showered fragments throughout the flight deck, puncturing more than 100 holes, and breached the gasoline lines, forming a puddle within a gun sponson, which was washed overboard.
 One crewman onboard was killed, four were seriously wounded, twelve were slightly wounded, and two TBM-1C Avengers were rendered inoperational from the attack.
-This gave Kitkun Bay the uneasy distinction of being the first ship to undergo kamikaze attack in the course of the Pacific War.
-Many of her fellow ships would follow, including her sisters in "Taffy 3", who were not so lucky, with Kalinin Bay being badly injured and St. Lo suffering fatal damage.
+Elsewhere, the kamikazes had better luck, inflicting severe damage upon Kalinin Bay and sinking St. Lo.